MDMC.trajectory_analysis.observables package

 Bases: ABC

-Abstract class that defines methods common to all observable data containers
+Abstract class that defines methods common to all observable data containers.

 Observable data can either be from a file or calculated from MD and stored in the data property, along with the associated uncertainty.
 The bool property from_MD states the source of the information.